Configuration articles and guides for software and hardware. These settings are mandatory unless otherwise stated

 Data flowing out from the Editor to Virus TI works out just fine and has not trouble timing or so.

-I will record a video of this scenario during this week for those who don’t like to read (me being one of them haha)!
+We will be recording a video of this scenario shortly for those who don’t like to read!

 Please checkout our Access Virus Editor and spread the word – Its been a long road.
-We are also expecting increases in our product pricing due to the fact that we have to maintain our products in daily basis.
 Stay safe and stay tuned!

 Access Virus Editor Product page (requires Access Virus synthesizer or DSP56300Emulator with Virus OS) (DSP56300 Setup Guide is coming soon!)